HxHippy/PWGen/website/docs/security/reporting.md

 # Security Reporting

-How to report security vulnerabilities in PwGen.
+How to report security vulnerabilities in PwGen-rust responsibly and effectively.

 ## Reporting Security Issues